Back

 View source

-Brussels – The European Commission has issued preliminary findings alleging that Meta Platforms is in breach of the Digital Services Act (DSA) by failing to adequately protect children under the age of 13 on its platforms, Facebook and Instagram.
+The European Commission has issued preliminary findings stating that Meta Platforms is violating the Digital Services Act (DSA) by not adequately preventing children under 13 from accessing Facebook and Instagram.

 "The Commission claims Meta lacks effective age verification measures and fails to identify and remove underage accounts."